2 Investigators: Are Rideshares Increasing Traffic Congestion?

 Beale, who supports taxi drivers, has no doubts.

-“You have so many more people out in the street with that Uber and Lyft tag in the window.
-And they’re clogging up our streets where even CTA buses can’t move like they’re normally able to move.”
+“You have so many more people out on the street with that Uber and Lyft tag in the window, and they’re clogging up our streets because of the amount of traffic.”

 Uber and Lyft representatives say rideshare companies aren’t solely to blame for congestion.
 The main cause, they say, is motorists in their personal cars.